An In-Depth Guide: Preparing Your Body For a Dance Competition

 June 15, 2018

-Fred Astaire Franchised Studios across the globe participate in many regional and national competitions throughout the year.
-In order to feel fully prepared for a dance competition, you want to make sure you are treating your body right for the few weeks leading up to the competition so you are able to handle the demands of competing.
+Fred Astaire Dance Studios across the globe host many regional and national competitions throughout the year.
+In order to feel fully prepared for a FADS dance competition, you want to make sure you are treating your body right for the few weeks leading up to the competition so you are able to handle the demands of competing.
 Follow these nutritional guidelines to help yourself have the best performance possible!

 - Drink Plenty of Water